Ethereum (ETH) is currently trading at around $268 following a 15% recovery that has taken ETH from close to its 20-day EMA to where it sits now.

-Most altcoins have experienced consolidation or stagnation over the last 24 hours.
-ETH, which was trading close to $270 earlier in the month, has fallen about 10% since then.
+Most altcoins have experienced consolidation or stagnation over the last 24 hours as the market increasingly moves towards Bitcoin.

 Let’s take a look at the chart.

 Looking at the chart above, we can clearly see a couple of interesting things.
 Firstly, the 20-day EMA has crossed the 50-day EMA, which is a very bullish signal.
 Price is also trading well above the 200-day EMA – another bullish signal.

 There was some resistance between the $250-$255 levels that has now become support, which I predicted could happen last week.
 Moreover, there is further support forming around the $230-$240 levels, which would help maintain the price in an ascending trajectory.

 At the moment, the correction that occurred earlier this month has seemingly finished, so I now expect ETH to rise again toward $300.
 How long will it take?
 That I cannot say, but looking at the overall panorama, I would argue no longer than one to two weeks.

 If Ethereum is to become Web 3.0, it must have a good number of developers working on the infrastructure.
 In the best case scenario, the altcoin should have a large number of developers working on its core protocol (Ethereum) in addition to a number of developers contributing code to Ethereum’s repositories.
 Fortunately, Ethereum gives us the best of both worlds as it is ahead of all cryptocurrencies in both categories.

 Research of developer activity from January 2018 to February 2019 conducted by Electric Capital shows that Ethereum is king in terms of developer activity, with better results than Bitcoin.
 It has the largest developer team in the crypto space.